FoldingAtHome/siegetank-backend/docs/deployment.rst

 Configuration
 -------------

-The ``cc.conf`` and ``ws.conf`` files provide typical setup configurations.
+The ``cc.conf`` and ``scv.conf`` files provide typical setup configurations.
 Note that this is just a regular python file.
 One important field in the config file is ``external_host``, which specifies the externally visible url and port that HTTP requests should be made to.
 The URL specified should correspond to host specified in the signed certificate, eg: *proteneer.stanford.edu*.
 The servers listen on ``internal_http_port`` and iptables can used to redirect incoming requests from ``external_http_port`` to ``internal_http_port`` (since only root can listen on ports <1024).

 SSL Certificates
 ----------------

-The new backend requires SSL for both HTTPS requests as well as MongoDB communication.
-If you are deploying workservers on a \*.stanford.edu domain, use `this link <https://itservices.stanford.edu/service/ssl/>`_ to request free SSL certificates for your machine.
-Note that you must own the machine the subdomain points to.
+The new backend requires SSL certificates for security purposes.
+If you are deploying SCVs on a \*.stanford.edu domain, use `this link <https://itservices.stanford.edu/service/ssl/>`_ to request free SSL certificates for your machine.

-You should have three files that correspond to the options:
+You should have three files that correspond to the following fields in .conf files:

 * *ssl_certfile* - a signed, public certificate issued by a CA
 * *ssl_key* - the private key used to generate the initial signing request